 The Elephant Man starts out with one surreal, abstract sequence, with literal elephants and super-imposed imagery.
-After that, it becomes a very traditional, but excellent, bio-pic.
-He went to London and worked with Anthony Hopkins, John Hurt, Anne Bancroft and John Gielgud.
+After that, it becomes a fairly traditional, but excellent, bio-pic.
+He went to London and worked with Anthony Hopkins, John Hurt, Mrs. Brooks a.k.a.
+Anne Bancroft, And the Ship Sails On's Freddie Jones and of course John Gielgud.
 It's beautifully shot by Tales From the Crypt's Freddie Francis and produced by Mel Brooks.
 It's very stoic in one sense, but it has a real old Hollywood feel, too.
 And not just because it's in black and white.
 It's the austere performances, the dark locations, it's inevitable story.
-It just feels timeless, important and flawless, almost the exact opposite of Lynch's scrappy, wild excursions of self expression.
+It just feels timeless, important and flawless: in some ways, almost the exact opposite of Lynch's scrappy, wild excursions of self expression.
 It's definitely not for anyone looking for quick, brain candy entertainment; but it's so bleak and honest that it still packs the same punch it did back in 1980.

 Paramount gave this film a pretty respectable DVD debut back in 2001, anamorphic widescreen with some nice special features.
 Really nothing to complain about.
 But when Optimum put it out in the UK in 2008 with all new extras, well, you couldn't call yourself a Lynch fan if you weren't at least tempted to double-dip.
 Well, I did.
 But surprisingly, we still haven't seen it hit HD here in the states.
 But Studio Canal has taken up the reigns and released it on blu in pretty much every other corner of the world.
-I wound up going with their Hong Kong disc, which was a mistake as you'll see later.
-But their transfer's the same on all the discs, so let's have our comparison.
+I wound up going with their Hong Kong disc, which was a mistake, as you'll see later.
+But in 2020, SC made up for that mistake by restoring the film in 4k and issuing it in a lavish 3-disc BD/ UHD set.

-Like all the Studio Canal blus, we're only given the English in 5.1, which is less than ideal for purists (after all, there's no way the original audio was in 5.1 back in 1980); but it's a pretty straight-forward mix, so it's fine.
+Like all the Studio Canal blus, the HK disc only gives us the English in 5.1, which is less than ideal for purists (after all, there's no way the original audio was in 5.1 back in 1980); but it's a pretty straight-forward mix, so it's fine.
 And it's a Dolby TrueHD track, so it's uncompressed, and the English and Chinese subtitles are optional/ removable.
+But both the old DVDs featured the original stereo mix, so it's nice to see it back on the new 2020 release, in lossless DTS-HD, along with French and German dubs, plus English, French and German subtitles.

 So why was the Hong Kong blu a mistake?
-It's Region A, so it's nothing to do with that.
+I'm not that mad at the 5.1.
+And it's Region A, so it's nothing to do with that.
 The problem is in the special features.
 It's barebones, while the SC discs in literally every other country - France, Japan, Italy, Spain, Scandinavia, Australia, Germany, The UK - have a nice special features package.
 But not, for some reason, the HK disc.
-So don't make my mistake.
-If you're going to spring for this blu, pick literally any of the others.

-But fortunately, thanks to my old DVDs, I have a nice selection of Elephant Man special features.
+Even the old DVDs managed to provide a nice selection of extras.
 The Paramount DVD has a really good, half-hour 'making of' featurette that interviews Brooks, Hurt, and several other key players.
 It's pretty straight-forward, but quite good.
-Then there's a brief but fascinating look at the special effects of the elephant man himself, which was taken from an actual cast of the original, real elephant man from a British museum.
+Then there's a brief but fascinating look at the effects of the elephant man make-up, which was taken from an actual cast of the original, real elephant man from a British museum.
 That's followed by a "narrated photo gallery," where effects artist Christoper Tucker gives us a deeper look at the film's effects work.
 Also included is the trailer an a nice insert with some cool artwork.

 The UK DVD doesn't have any of that stuff, but what it comes up with is just as good, if not better.
 First, there's a very professional, informative featurette about the real historical figure this film biographies.
 But even more importantly is a very comprehensive, sit-down interview with David Lynch, the key player missing from the Paramount doc.
 It's a really great, informative interview that goes through the whole process.
 Finally, they have another, quite good interview with John Hurt; but it is fairly redundant if you've seen the Paramount stuff.
 Oh, and the trailer's on here, too.